dbt-labs/docs.getdbt.com/website/docs/docs/quickstarts/dbt-cloud/snowflake-qs.md

 id: "snowflake"
 sidebar_label: "Snowflake quickstart"
 ---
-For the Snowflake project in the quickstart guide, you'll learn how to use dbt Cloud with Snowflake.

-This quickstart will show you how to:
+In this quickstart guide, you'll learn how to use dbt Cloud with Snowflake.
+It will show you how to:

+- Create a new Snowflake worksheet.
+- Load sample data into your Snowflake account.
 - Connect dbt Cloud to Snowflake.
 - Take a sample query and turn it into a model in your dbt project.
 A model in dbt is a select statement.
 - Add tests to your models.